The Late Great Planet Earth: Legacy

 Religion historian Crawford Gribben states that the book "set a pattern for the shape of the political re-engagement of American evangelicals in the final third of the twentieth century."
 Gribben argues the book was hugely influential on US President Ronald Reagan's administration:

 The Late Great Planet Earth exercised enormous influence inside Reagan's White House, and a number of cabinet members, including Attorney General Ed Meese, Secretary of Defense Caspar Weinberger, and Secretary of the Interior James Watt, shared the president’s dispensational views.
 Significantly, it was in a speech to the National Association of Evangelicals (1983) that Reagan made his apocalyptic reference to the 'evil empire' of the USSR.
 And The Late Great Planet Earth was central to this emerging political–theological platform.
 Lindsey appears to have briefed staff at the Pentagon, as well as military intelligence committees and staff at the State Department and the American Air War College, and there is evidence that some in the military elite were attracted to his analyses.

-The book was an influence on the depiction of the Rapture in 1970s evangelical horror film A Thief in the Night and its sequels, which became influential in their own right.
+The book was an influence on the depiction of the Rapture in 1970s evangelical horror film A Thief in the Night, which became influential in its own right.